 So if you’re after one of the great holiday destinations in Australia, then do yourself a favour and consider Hobart.

 Best Accommodation: Sullivans Cove Apartments Click here to see the latest prices.

-Contributed by Sharon Gourlay from Dive Into Tasmania.
+Contributed by Sharon from Tasmania Explorer.

 The ancient rainforests of north-western Tasmania’s Tarkine region (also known by its indigenous name, Takanya) would have to be one of the best family destinations in Australia for the families who love the great outdoors.
 The Tarkine is the southern hemisphere’s largest remaining tract of cool temperate rainforest.
 Considering that it’s under constant threat from logging, mining and misuse by visitors, it’s the kind of place you might want your kids to see before it’s gone.